 Why You Should Never Hire an Unlicensed Contractor in Florida Part 1

-Construction projects, large and small, have a cost and unless money is an unlimited resource, you are probably looking to reduce those costs.
+Construction projects, large and small, has a cost and unless money is an unlimited resource, you are probably looking to reduce that cost.
 However, the work that’s done on construction projects also has a value.
 While hiring unlicensed contractors presents a lower cost than hiring licensed contractors, the work they produce may be of a lower quality and managing it could be problematic.
 This greatly reduces its value to you.

 Working with an unlicensed contractor is a dangerous practice that can leave you with a faulty structure that may not be constructed correctly and likely doesn’t follow code.
 What’s worse is that you could be setting yourself up for additional costs that go far beyond the savings you realized.

 Below are a few reasons why you shouldn’t hire an unlicensed contractor.
 See the Part 2 of this article for additional reasons.

 From a logical standpoint, unlicensed contractors don’t have a license for a reason.
 Whether they are not as knowledgeable about their craft or they don’t want to spend the money on licensure, they are not behaving as a reputable business.
 Since they are not being held accountable by the Department of Business and Professional Regulation’s Construction Industry Licensing Board, they don’t have the same pressure to perform their best work.
 If they aren’t performing their best work, you may not be getting a well-built structure.

 It’s Illegal to Hire an Unlicensed Contractor in the State of Florida